Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/get-started-with-ngo.md

 {
     public override void OnNetworkSpawn()
     {
-        if (!IsServer && IsOwner) //Only send an RPC to the server on the client that owns the NetworkObject that owns this NetworkBehaviour instance
+        if (!IsServer && IsOwner) //Only send an RPC to the server from the client that owns the NetworkObject of this NetworkBehaviour instance
         {
-            TestServerRpc(0, NetworkObjectId);
+            ServerOnlyRpc(0, NetworkObjectId);
         }
     }

     [Rpc(SendTo.ClientsAndHost)]
-    void TestClientRpc(int value, ulong sourceNetworkObjectId)
+    void ClientAndHostRpc(int value, ulong sourceNetworkObjectId)
     {
         Debug.Log($"Client Received the RPC #{value} on NetworkObject #{sourceNetworkObjectId}");
-        if (IsOwner) //Only send an RPC to the server on the client that owns the NetworkObject that owns this NetworkBehaviour instance
+        if (IsOwner) //Only send an RPC to the owner of the NetworkObject {
-        {
-            TestServerRpc(value + 1, sourceNetworkObjectId);
+            ServerOnlyRpc(value + 1, sourceNetworkObjectId);
         }
     }

     [Rpc(SendTo.Server)]
-    void TestServerRpc(int value, ulong sourceNetworkObjectId)
+    void ServerOnlyRpc(int value, ulong sourceNetworkObjectId)
     {
         Debug.Log($"Server Received the RPC #{value} on NetworkObject #{sourceNetworkObjectId}");
-        TestClientRpc(value, sourceNetworkObjectId);
+        ClientAndHostRpc(value, sourceNetworkObjectId);
     }
 }
 ```